 Get Schooled

-Minimum Wage in Your State
+Understanding Minimum Wage

-Last updated February 21, 2023
+Last updated December 7, 2023

-The US minimum wage was created by the federal government to ensure workers’ rights to a livable earning.
+The U.S. minimum wage was created by the federal government to ensure workers’ rights to a livable earning.
 The first minimum wage was 25 cents per hour and didn’t actually cover all workers yet.
 Over time, the federal government (as well as state and local governments) have made changes to the minimum wage, raising it periodically and making it more inclusive of all workers.

 Click on the map below to be taken to an interactive graphic of each state’s minimum wage and tipped minimum wage!